White Bra with fairy lights in the background

 A pair of legs hanging out a washing machine in a laundrette

 In a hurry?
-The washing machine can be a decent (if slightly riskier) way to wash your lingerie.
+The washing machine can be a decent (if slightly riskier) way to wash your underwear.
 You do have to be a little more cautious and make sure you’re extra careful with the settings.

 Not everyone has time to hand wash their delicates – we would still recommend it for anything particularly flimsy, expensive, or much-loved, but for anything more everyday you can generally machine wash them safely.